-Updated: January 6, 2017.
+Updated: August 24, 2018.
 In June 2017, Apple announced Intelligent Tracking Prevention (ITP), an initiative aimed at limiting third-party trackers from capturing cross-site browsing data and it will be launched really soon (or maybe it already is?
 Honestly, I’ve lost the track).
-This might become a problem for those who are using AdWords because the ITP will block cookies which are an essential part of Google Adwords Conversion Tracking.
+This might become a problem for those who are using Google Ads (previously known as Google Adwords) because the ITP will block cookies which are an essential part of G Ads Conversion Tracking.

 In response, Google introduced several ways how to decrease the impact of the Intelligent Tracking Prevention.
 Conversion Linker Tag is one of those solutions.
 Do you need it?
 Everything is explained in this blog post.